Eduard0Castro/robot_position_pkg/README.md

 # robot_position_pkg

-`robot_position_pkg` is a ROS 2 package designed to control a simulated robot's linear position using an **Action Server** implemented as a `LifecycleNode`.
+`robot_position_pkg` is a repo with two ROS 2 packages designed to control a simulated robot's linear position using an **Action Server** implemented as a `LifecycleNode`.
 The robot moves along a 1D axis between positions 0 and 100.
 Goals are defined by the desired target position and movement velocity.
 The node supports full lifecycle transitions, real-time feedback, goal preemption, and cancellation.

 ## Features